 In this approach to the Yi Jin Jing process, there are Eight Bridges.
 Think of each Bridge as the floors of a building.
-You have to go through each flooryou can go up the stairs to the next floor.
+You have to go through each floor before you can go up the stairs to the next floor.

 Throughout the history of Chinese martial arts, and even today, some lineages still hold to only teaching the general public the outer Passes.
-These people are considered to be ‘outside the door’ (not in the family) The inner Passes were, and often still are, only taught to those who are invited to become disciples and potentially carry the lineage forward into the next generation.
+These people are considered to be ‘outside the door’ (not in the family).
+The inner Passes were, and often still are, only taught to those who are invited to become disciples and potentially carry the lineage forward into the next generations.